-The CDVC5 committee is feminist, welcomes the sharing of diverse ideas, and selects presentations on the basis of the quality of the presentation proposal.
+The CDVC6 committee is feminist, welcomes sharing diverse ideas, and selects presentations on the basis of the quality of the presentation proposal.

 The mandate of the Conference is to move the field forward, and therefore encourages participants and presenters to highlight and share innovative approaches that are developing in the various communities across Canada.

 The Canadian Domestic Violence Conference is thrilled to welcome the University of Calgary's Lana Wells as our opening plenary speaker.

 Ms. Wells will will summarize a decade of lessons learned along with examples of efforts that are engaging and mobilizing men and boys that do not reinforce or recreate gendered power inequities.

 The Moose Hide Campaign is an indigenous led grassroots movement to engage men and boys to stand up against violence toward women and children.
 The Campaign involves men and boys wearing a hand-cut piece of moose hide to signify their commitment to honour, respect, and protect the women and children in their lives and to work together to end violence against women and children.
 The presenters Paul Lacerte and his daughter, Raven Lacerte began the campaign in 2011.
 Since then, over a million ribbons have been distributed across Canada.
 The Campaign has many high profile supporters including Prime Minister Justin Trudeau.